hapax/hapax.github.io/assets/qgrav.md

 #### Introduction

-Gravity is a theory of heavy things; quantum mechanics is a theory of small, fuzzy things; *quantum gravity* applies to things which are both heavy and fuzzy.
+Gravity is a theory of heavy things; quantum mechanics is a theory of fuzzy things; *quantum gravity* applies to things which are both heavy and fuzzy.
-People often say that the two theories are "incompatible" because they use different mathematics.
+People often say that the two theories are "incompatible" because they use different mathematical frameworks.
-This is a tad misleading.
+This makes it seem like a technical problem, which is misleading.
-The real problem is that Nature is secretive: it hides the details of quantum gravity inside black holes!
+The real problem is that the details of quantum gravity are hidden inside black holes!
 Let's see why.

 #### Microscopes make energy